alxndrsn/oh-behave/readme.md

 	* saving without a description should fail validation
 	* doMagic should cause rabbit to appear

-when passed to `spocify` should generate the following test class:
+When passed to `spocify` this will generate a test class containing stubbed test methods.
+All tests will fail until the implementation is added.

 	class MyDomainClassSpec extends Specification {
 		def 'instance should have a name'() { expect: TODO() }